 In the first semester, Evening Division students take 10 credits of required classes.
 Classes meet Monday through Thursday beginning at 6:30 pm and ending no later than 9:35 pm.

-Prior to the beginning of the fall semester, incoming Day Division students are assigned at random to one of 8 or 9 first year sections of about 25-28 students.
-This section assignment determines the students' academic schedule for both the fall and spring semesters of the first year.
+Prior to the beginning of the fall semester, incoming Day Division students are assigned at random to one of seven first year sections of about 25-28 students.
+This section assignment determines the students’ academic schedule for both the fall and spring semesters of the first year.

 Section assignments are typically announced late in the summer.